Robotic Process Automation (RPA) is kicking in.

 The trick is cut out the clicks from a sales rep’s work.
 The more the repetitive processes, the more the clicks.
 The more the clicks, the more time spent in tasks like information retrieval, data entry and so on which have no elements of cognition whatsoever.

 From an ROI perspective, RPA at the workplace can give huge returns in terms of the time that employees save as well as the value of that time since it can be used in the more important tasks.

 In the age of digital disruption, enterprises need to continuously identify their value centers, the functions which can drive business outcomes and generate business value.
 And then implement technologies that make these value centers more efficient than they ever were.

 It is true that RPA can’t be implemented in the same way as it is in the financial industry, for instance.
 That’s because automation isn’t being run as a continuous process but is being delivered on-demand when your users need to run a task that can be easily automated.

-Digital Guidance Platforms deliver RPA functionalities that can be used by employees on-demand, whenever and wherever they need it, if only for just a single task run.
+Digital Adoption Platforms deliver RPA functionalities that can be used by employees on-demand, whenever and wherever they need it, if only for just a single task run.
 Old school RPA implementers might say the lack of volume burst may impede the ability of companies to obtain ROI on it.
 Contrary to the argument, the ROI of a new age RPA solution is not in the volume burst but how much time employees spend over their lifetime in direct click tasks.